Queets River Trail, Queets River Trailhead, Olympic National Park, Washington

-Grades pitch up to Bob Creek (11.6 miles : 640'), a large meadow where the valley narrows.
-Unmaintained travel continues 4.6 miles to Pelton Creek Shelter, arguably the most remote outpost in the Park.
+Grades pitch up to Bob Creek (11.6 miles : 640'), another large meadow where the valley narrows.
+Unmaintained travel continues 4.6 miles to Pelton Creek Shelter, one of the most remote outposts in the Park.

 - N47 37.472 W124 00.867 — Queets River Trailhead

 - N47 37.493 W124 00.747 — 0.0 miles : Queets River Trail - begin trail after ford

 - N47 37.760 W124 00.144 — .65 miles : Level travel through forested bottomlands